ImageEn for Delphi and C++ Builder ImageEn for Delphi and C++ Builder

 Hi

 1. There are no functions that have changed "a lot" in newer versions.
-All changes are kept to a minimum and if it took more than an hour to upgrade any project to the latest version, I would be amazed.
+All changes are kept to a minimum and if it took more than a few hours to upgrade any project to the latest version, I would be amazed.
 Please see:

 https://www.imageen.com/help/Updating_and_Compatibility.html